Publications & Talks

 Selected UX Thinkpieces

-also, check out my UX Blog and our verizon connect medium!
+also, check out my UX Blog and our COLLABORATIVE UX RESEARCHERS MEDIUM PAGE!

 Who are the Best UX Researchers?
 Turns Out, it’s 1st Graders!